Pelochus/pelochus-homelab/README.md

 - Heatsinks + Fan + Case
 - 5V4A USB-C PSU
 - WD external HDD 4TB
-- Network via Gigabit Ethernet
+- Gigabit Ethernet

-Possible alternatives/upgrades listed here [hardware/README.md](https://github.com/Pelochus/pelochus-homelab/edit/main/hardware/)
+Possible alternatives/upgrades listed here, along some network configuration information [hardware/README.md](https://github.com/Pelochus/pelochus-homelab/tree/main/hardware/)

 ## OS
 I am using Armbian as the main OS.
 It is lighter than the official Orange Pi OS, has more support and probably will be updated way more and longer in time.
-See [os/README.md](https://github.com/Pelochus/pelochus-homelab/edit/main/os/) for details in the configuration used.
+See [os/README.md](https://github.com/Pelochus/pelochus-homelab/tree/main/os/) for details in the configuration used.
 This includes services pre-installed in Armbian, like SSH and cron.
 Also includes some basic system & software maintenance.

 ## Software
 Here's a list of the main services/programs used.
 It is **approximately ordered by importance / ease of installation and, due to ease of installation, preferred order of installation**: